RD-214: Development

 For the requirements to have storable propellants and higher thrust, Glushko's OKB-456 developed the RD-211, which had four combustion chambers, each having twice the thrust of the RD-100, a Russian adaptation of the V-2 A-4 engine.
-The four chambers were fed from a single turbopump powered by steam generated from catalytic decomposition of H2O2.
+The four chambers were fed from a single turbopump powered by steam generated from catalytic decomposition of hydrogen peroxide.
 When then came the requirement for the Buran cruise missile project, a version for that application was developed in the RD-212.
 Both RD-211 and RD-212 proved too weak for the application and the project were abandoned for the RD-213 for Buran.
 When Yangel's OKB-586 was tasked with developing the first storable propellant ballistic missile in the Soviet arsenal, the RD-211 proved too weak.
 Thus, the project was definitely abandoned and the more powerful RD-214 was developed.
 While Korolev's refusal to use toxic propellants basically left him out of the ballistic missile development race, the basic design of the RD-211 also served as basis for the RD-107/RD-108 engine, which went to be the most flown rocket engines in history.

 The initial R-12 was a pad launched missile.
 It had significant operative issues on readiness and vulnerability.
 Thus, the silo launched R-12U was developed.
 For this development the RD-214U was developed.
 When Yangel used the R-12U as the basis for the Kosmos-2 63S1, the RD-214F was developed and fire tested, but in the end the stock R-12U was used as first stage.
 So it was for all subsequent 63S1M and 11K63.